DanicaBlazanovic/CAP6415_F25_project_Input_Image_Reconstruction_from_Features/EXPERIMENTAL_RESULTS_DISCUSSION.md

    - 112×112 features + simple decoder > 56×56 features + complex decoder

 3. **Parameter efficiency matters**
-   - 34K parameters achieved what 12M couldn't
+   - 34K parameters achieved what 8-35M couldn't

-4. **Always validate on target hardware**
-   - Attention decoder looked good theoretically but failed in practice (OOM)
+4. **Validate across architectures**
+   - What works for one architecture may not work for another
+   - Systematic testing is essential

 ---